Hormone therapy for breast cancer

 How is hormone therapy given?

-Hormone therapy is often given as tablets, or you may have an injection under your skin.
+Hormone therapy is often given as tablets or as an injection under your skin or into your muscle.
 It depends on the type of drug.

 Other ways to reduce oestrogen levels in your body